vikas9-dev/microservices/doc/02_Building_Microservices_using_Spring_Boot.md

 ### 🚀 What's the Goal?

-We want to let client applications send updated account data (except for the **account number**, which is immutable by design).
+We want to let client applications, update the account data (except for the **account number**, which is immutable by design).
 Clients will:

-* Fetch existing data via `GET /api/accounts/{mobileNumber}`
+* Fetch existing data via `GET /api/fetch?mobileNumber={mobileNumber}`
 * Modify fields like `name`, `email`, `mobileNumber`, `accountType`, and `branchAddress`
 * Send updated data to `PUT /api/update`